-Since our inception in July 2012, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing A-101 40% Topical Solution for the treatment of SK, building our intellectual property portfolio, developing our supply chain and engaging in other discovery and clinical activities in dermatology.
-Through the date of this report, we have not generated any revenue and have financed our operations with sales of our convertible preferred stock, net proceeds from our initial public offering, or IPO, in October 2015, a private placement of our common stock in June 2016, and from a follow-on public offering of our common stock in November 2016.
-We do not expect to generate significant revenue unless and until we obtain marketing approval for and commercialize A-101 40% Topical Solution for the treatment of SK or one of our other current or future drug candidates.
+Since our inception in July 2012, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing ESKATA for the treatment of raised SKs, building our intellectual property portfolio, developing our supply chain and engaging in other discovery and clinical activities in dermatology.
+We have financed our operations with sales of our convertible preferred stock, as well as net proceeds from our initial public offering, or IPO, in October 2015, a private placement of our common stock in June 2016, public offerings of our common stock in November 2016 and August 2017, and an at-the-market facility with Cowen and Company LLC, or Cowen, that we entered into in November 2016.

 Since our inception, we have incurred significant operating losses.
-Our net losses were \$48.1 million, \$20.6 million and \$8.5 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-As of December 31, 2016, we had an accumulated deficit of \$90.9 million.
-We expect to incur significant expenses and operating losses for the foreseeable future as we advance our drug candidates from discovery through preclinical development and clinical trials, seek marketing approval and pursue commercialization of any approved drug candidate.
-In addition, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-In addition, we may incur expenses in connection with the in-license or acquisition of additional drug candidates.
-Furthermore, we have incurred and expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
+Our net loss was \$68.5 million for the year ended December 31, 2017 and \$48.1 million for the year ended December 31, 2016.
+As of December 31, 2017, we had an accumulated deficit of \$159.4 million.
+We expect to incur significant expenses and operating losses related to product manufacturing, marketing, sales and distribution over the next several years as we begin to commercialize ESKATA.
+In addition, ESKATA and our other drug candidates, if approved, may not achieve commercial success.
+Though ESKATA has been approved by the FDA, we do not expect to generate substantial revenue from sales of ESKATA in the near term, if at all.
+We also expect to incur significant expenses and operating losses for the foreseeable future as we advance our other drug candidates from discovery through preclinical development and clinical trials.
+In addition, if we obtain marketing approval for any of our other drug candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
+We may also incur expenses in connection with the in-license or acquisition of additional drug candidates.
+Furthermore, we have incurred and expect to continue to incur significant costs associated with operating as a public company, including legal, accounting, investor relations and other expenses.
 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through the sale of equity, debt financings or other capital sources, including potential collaborations with other companies or other strategic transactions.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on commercially acceptable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the development and commercialization of one or more of our drug candidates or delay our pursuit of potential in-licenses or acquisitions.